-Penal Code 647a PC is the California statute that prohibits lewd conduct in public.
-This means to touch your own or another person’s genitals, buttocks, or a female breast, for sexual gratification, when you know or should know there are people present who would be offended by it.
-It is also a crime to solicit lewd conduct in public.
-A conviction is a misdemeanor punishable by up to 6 months in jail and fines of up to $1000.00.
-Sex offender registration is not required.
+Penal Code 647a PC makes it a crime to engage in lewd conduct in public – defined as touching your own or another person’s genitals, buttocks, or a female breast, for sexual gratification, when you know or should know there are other people present who would be offended by it.

 Lewd or dissolute conduct is defined as touching your private parts (or another’s private parts) when you do so: